Melt flow index: Measurement

 Synonyms of Melt Flow Index are Melt Flow Rate and Melt Index.
 More commonly used are their abbreviations: MFI, MFR and MI.

 Confusingly, MFR may also indicate "melt flow ratio", the ratio between two melt flow rates at different gravimetric weights.
 More accurately, this should be reported as FRR (flow rate ratio), or simply flow ratio.
-FRR is commonly used as an indication of the way in which rheological behavior is influenced by the molecular mass distribution of the material.
+FRR is commonly used as an indication of the way in which rheological behavior is influenced by the molecular weight distribution of the material.